Burbinox/developer-bible/Backend/Python/README.md

 ## Hashable objects <a name="hashable_objects"></a>
 Object in Python is hashable if it has the __hash__() method.
 Hashable objects are "faster" which means you will find a value in a tuple faster than in a list.

+## Inherit from base types in Python <a name="why_we_shouldnt_inherit_from_base_types_in_python"></a>
+Two main reasons why we shouldn't do that are:
+- Overriding some in-build methods can cause in unexpected results
+- In-build methods are usually implemented in C for performance reasons, and they have optimizations that are not available in Python code.
+Overriding them can casue an lost performance

 ## Iterators <a name="iterators"></a>
 Iterators in Python are just objects that you can iterate at.
 The iterator remembers its current state.
 To create you own Iterator you need a class with two magic methods: